arminhammer/wolkenkratzer/README.md

 Wolkenkratzer is still a new library and needs lots of testing.
 If you run into any problems please open an issue or create a PR.
 All contributions are welcome!

 ## License
-Wolkenkratzer uses the MIT open source license.
+Wolkenkratzer uses the Apache 2.0 open source license.